Ad Media

 Querying media

 Media of every type can be queried in Google Ads scripts using a MediaSelector.
-Use the withCondition() predicate to filter media by name, type, and other fields.
-For example, the following snippet finds all images on an account:
+Use the withCondition() predicate to filter media by name, type, or other fields.
+For example, the following snippet finds all images in an account:

 .withCondition("Type = IMAGE")